 The summers in Thassos are lovely, with mild weather that’s not as hot as other Greek destinations.
 The average temperatures reach about 35 degrees C – not nearly as unbearable as temperatures in the southern Greek islands can get during daytime.
 The days are almost all the same, with hardly a cloud in the sky.

-In June, the sea temperatures are still on the cool side, but they reach their height of warmth in July and August.
+The sea temperatures are still cool in June, but they reach their highest temperature in July and August.

-If you love busy streets, full restaurants and vibrant atmosphere, summer is perfect on Thassos.
-Keep in mind that prices do soar during the summer months, especially during August.
+If you love busy streets, full restaurants, and a vibrant atmosphere, summer is perfect on Thassos.
+However, keep in mind that prices do soar during the summer months, especially during August.

 Winter In Thassos

 Winters are chilly and windy, with nighttime temps falling below zero C, yet typically dry.
-However, each year some snow can fall, and not just in the mountains but on the beaches too.
+However, each year, some snow can fall, not just in the mountains but also on the beaches.

 Island life is slow and quiet in the winter months, with locals preferring to stay indoors for rest after a busy tourist season.
-This means roads are not congested, but it also means not as many restaurants or activities are open.
-However, Limenas and Limenaria are towns worth visiting in the winter as the local youth enjoy venturing to these spots so more places are open.
+This means roads are not congested, but it also means fewer restaurants or activities are open.
+However, Limenas and Limenaria are towns worth visiting in the winter, as the local youth enjoy venturing to these spots, so more places are open.

 Spring In Thassos

-This season is a favorite of locals, and it’s perfect for any outdoor enthusiast, as it’s the perfect time to hike, climb, mountain bike and explore in general outdoors.
-Sea temperatures are still low however, so swimming is not as popular in spring.
+This season is a favorite of locals and is perfect for any outdoor enthusiast.
+It’s the perfect time to hike, climb, mountain bike, and explore the outdoors.
+However, sea temperatures are still low, so swimming is not as popular in spring.

-Many restaurants and taverns start to reopen, and the streets start to see a little more activity, so you will certainly find places to grab a bite fairly easily.
+Many restaurants and taverns have started to reopen, and the streets have begun to see a little more activity, so you will indeed find places to grab a bite fairly easily.
 Accommodation prices are also very reasonable as it is not the start of the busy season yet.

 Autumn In Thassos

-Weather in autumn remains warm, and the sea retains the heat of the summer.
-In fact, September is the absolute best time to swim in Thassos with calm waters and light winds.
+The weather remains warm in autumn, and the sea retains the heat of summer.
+In fact, September is the absolute best time to swim in Thassos, with calm waters and light winds.
 Even a sunny day in late October can prove perfect for a dip in the ocean.
 However, you can expect more rain during the autumn season than either spring or summer.

-Crowds wind down during the autumn, while not being completely gone, which means restaurants and taverns are still open and serving.
+Crowds wind down during the autumn, but they are not completely gone, which means restaurants and taverns are still open and serving.

-With the high season winding down, accommodation prices are lower in Autumn, making it a great time for budget travel.
+With the high season winding down, accommodation prices are lower in autumn, making it an excellent time for budget travel.

 Thassos is a reasonably small Greek Island where road travel can be rewarding and, at the same time, not tiring.
 There is one main circular road that takes you around the island.
-As common with most Greek Islands, the best way to visit every corner of Thassos is to rent a car and avoid depending on bus schedules.
+As is the standard for most Greek Islands, the best way to visit every corner of Thassos is to rent a car and avoid depending on bus schedules.

 Top Things To Do In Thassos